I wrote the following after a trip to Israel, Germany, and the Balkans 7/24/04-8/08/04.

 The next day in the morning Jon, Laura, and I walked around the Old City.
 It was my first taste of it and its particular atmosphere.
 I had the idea that I wanted to buy a Hanukkah menorah from one of the many merchants, which became its own adventure as I shopped around for one I liked and then had to negotiate for a non-exorbitant price.
 I did get a decent one for a not-so-ridiculous amount, but on retrospect I think I still paid too much.
 Still, at least I got the experience out of it as much as I got the actual thing.

-We continued walking and, after stopping for lunch in the Jewish Quarter where I had some tolerable pizza, went almost to the Kotel, the Western Wall.
+We continued walking and, after stopping for lunch in the Jewish Quarter where I had some tolerable pizza, continued almost to the Kotel, the Western Wall.
 I didn’t have a lot of time to linger though because I needed to get to the bus station to go to Haifa.
 To get there I took the #1 local bus from the Western Wall.
 As soon as I boarded I felt incredibly out of place.
 The front half of the bus was filled with ultra religious Jews, the kind who wear the black coats and hats, and all of them men.
 There was a seat or two vacant, but one look gave me the distinct impression that I wouldn’t be welcome to sit there.
 So I sat in the back in the one remaining seat, where an annoying woman refused to either move to the window or get up so I could get myself and my heavy backpack into it.
 I think I nearly dropped the backpack on the head of the woman in the next row in the process of trying to crawl over the recalcitrant woman.
 It was a fairly intimidating and unpleasant experience, and it didn’t warm me to Israel.
 It prompted a continuation of the unpleasant feeling I’d had on arrival when our taxi from the airport passed a massive protest demanding that the Arabs be scraped off of the Gaza Strip so it could become part of Israel proper.
-If all this was what Israel was, I didn’t feel I belonged there, nor did I care to be.
+If all this was what Israel was, I didn’t feel I belonged there, nor did I care to.
 (It should be noted here though that this bus ride took place the day before the holiday Tisha B’av, a day which commemorates many ancient sad moments in Jewish history, including the razing of the Temples at that very spot.
-Therefore the religious presence in the city that day may very well have been more poignant than normal, I suppose.)
+Therefore the religious presence in the city that day may very well have been more poignant, and perhaps indignant, than normal, I suppose.)

-The central bus station is a new complex that’s somewhat useable for a non-Hebrew speaker (like me).
+The central bus station is a new complex that’s somewhat usable for a non-Hebrew speaker (like me).
 I found the right bus and then boarded it for Haifa.
 Why I was going to Haifa is this:

 My great-grandmother grew up, with her siblings, in Russia.
 Eventually she immigrated to America.
 But at least one of her brothers went in the other direction and settled in China.
 There he stayed and he and his family flourished until the Communists came and they had to flee to Israel.
 The family ended up in Haifa, and I was off to see them.